Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs

 \sectionX{Analysis and Results} The analysis utilized the full set of available world data on nuclear lepton DIS, Drell-Yan processes, and $W$ and $Z$ boson production (see the Supplementary Material for data-set details).
 The corresponding theory predictions were obtained in collinear factorization with the parton-level cross-sections calculated at the next-to-leading order (NLO) of QCD.
 The DIS data primarily constrain the $u$ and $d$ quark and anti-quark distributions, whereas the $W$ and $Z$ boson production data from LHC proton-lead collisions also constrain strange quark and gluon distributions down to lower momentum fractions of $x\,{\sim}\,10^{-3}$.

 Energy scale dependence is accounted for using the DGLAP evolution equation, which also helps constrain the gluon distribution through the $Q$-dependence of DIS data.
-Parton number and momentum sum rules are ensured to be separately satisfied for $f_i^{p(n)}(x,Q)$ and $f_i^{\mathrm{SRC}\, p(n)}(x,Q)$, and are therefore also satisfied for their linear combination in Eq.~\eqref{eq:4fSRC} independently of the values of $C_p^A$ and $C_n^A$.
+Parton number and momentum sum rules are ensured to be separately satisfied for $f_i^{p(n)}(x,Q)$ and $f_i^{\mathrm{SRC}\, p(n)}(x,Q)$, and are therefore also satisfied for their linear combination in Eq.~\eqref{eq:4fSRC} independently of the values of $C_p^A$ and $C_n^A$. \footnote{Note that the sum rules for the free-nucleon distributions are satisfied by construction.
+This is ensured by relying on the free-nucleon PDFs determined in a dedicated fit~\cite{Stump:2003yu}.}

-The free nucleon PDFs $f_i^{p(n)}(x,Q)$ are fixed to the distributions determined in Ref.\,\cite{Kovarik:2015cma} via global analysis of nucleon structure observables.
+The free-nucleon PDFs $f_i^{p(n)}(x,Q)$ are fixed to the distributions determined in Ref.\,\cite{Kovarik:2015cma} via global analysis of nucleon structure observables.
 The SRC nucleon PDFs $f_i^{\mathrm{SRC}\, p(n)}(x,Q)$ use the same functional form as $f_i^{p(n)}(x,Q)$ with 21 shape parameters that are fit herein.
-We perform two independent analyses where i)~$C_A^p$ and $C_A^n$ are allowed to vary freely, and ii)~where we assume proton-neutron SRC dominance, i.e.~$C_A^p=\frac N Z \times C_A^n \equiv C_A$.
-We refer to these fits as the {\tt baseSRC} and {\tt pnSRC} fits respectively.
-For comparison we also repeated the traditional (mean-field like) analysis of Ref.\,\cite{Segarra:2020gtj} using the same dataset used herein, which we refer to as the \traditional\ fit.
+We perform two independent analyses where i)~$C^A_p$ and $C^A_n$ are allowed to vary freely, and ii)~where we assume proton-neutron SRC dominance, i.e.~$C^A_p=\frac N Z \times C^A_n \equiv C^A$.
+We refer to these fits as the {\tt baseSRC} and {\tt pnSRC} fits, respectively.
+For comparison, we also repeated the traditional (mean-field-like) analysis of Ref.\,\cite{Segarra:2020gtj} using the same dataset used herein, which we refer to as the \traditional\ fit.

-The resulting fit quality in terms of its $\chi ^2$ for each SRC fit and for the \traditional\ fit are listed in Table~\ref{tab:fits} for each data type separately, and for all data combined.
-As can be seen, the SRC fit using Eq.\,(\ref{eq:1specf}) results in overall $\chi ^2$ values comparable and even better than the \traditional\ fit.
+The resulting fit quality in terms of $\chi ^2$ for each SRC fit and for the \traditional\ fit are listed in Table~\ref{tab:fits} for each data type separately, and for all data combined.
+As can be seen, the SRC fit using Eq.\,(\ref{eq:4fSRC}) results in overall $\chi_{{\rm tot}}^{2}/N_{\rm DOF}$ values appreciably better than for the \traditional\ fit.
+This takes into account the additional SRC ($C_{p,n}^A$) parameters.
+At the level of the total $\chi^2$ we obtain a reduction of 108 and 58 points for the \baseSRC{} and the \pnSRC{} fits respectively.
+We find that the nPDFs for the \traditional{} and SRC fits are in general agreement within uncertainties.
 All data are well reproduced for the full range of the data, corresponding to an $x$ range of about $10^{-3}$ to~0.75.

 Figure\,\ref{fig:one} shows the extracted $C_p^A$ and $C_n^A$ coefficients as determined by the global {\tt baseSRC}.
 The coefficients show logarithmic growth with the nuclear mass number~$A$, starting from ${\sim}5\%$ for helium-3 and reaching ${\sim20}\%$ for lead.
 As shown in \mbox{Fig.\,\ref{fig:one}-b)}, the {\tt baseSRC} and {\tt pnSRC} fits give similar results with the {\tt baseSRC} fit preferring a similar number of SRC protons and neutrons, even for heavy neutron-rich nuclei.
 This dynamics is consistent with the observation of \mbox{$pn$-dominance}, previously determined from nuclear structure studies~\hbox{\cite{Subedi:2008zz,Piasetzky:2006ai}.} Therefore, the {\tt baseSRC} and {\tt pnSRC} consistency is a first indication of consistency between quark-gluon level analysis and nuclear structure studies.